mathieu-sibue/recommending-resources-using-web-form/README.md

 > - Clémence David
 > - Arnaud Guibbert

-for your contribution to this project!
+for your contribution on this project!

 ## :warning: Disclaimer